Ever thought about running the Marine Corps Marathon?

 Being part of Wear Blue Run to Remember started to help Jen feel like she was doing her part after such an impactful experience at the Marine Corps Marathon.
 But it wasn’t enough.

-Every day, she visits The Fallen Military Times website and looks up the names of the fallen for that date.
+Before she goes for a run, she visits The Fallen Military Times website and looks up the names of the fallen for that date.

 Then she laces up her running shoes and heads out the door for her own “run to remember” the fallen.